-Physical vulnerability describes the susceptibility of infrastructures to be damaged by natural hazards (?).
+Physical vulnerability describes the susceptibility of infrastructures to be damaged by natural hazards (Ebert et al. 2009).
 In the context of tephra fallout, the most observed impact is the collapse of roofs under tephra load.
-Even though this threat is responsible for only 2% of recorded volcano fatalities since AD 1, it has been cited as a cause of death in 21% of volcanic eruptions, making it the most frequently occurring cause of death (??).
+Even though this threat is responsible for only 2 % of recorded volcano fatalities since AD 1, it has been cited as a cause of death in 21 % of volcanic eruptions, making it the most frequently occurring cause of death (Simkin et al. 2001; Spence et al. 2005).